 Oregon State Hospital – ORS 161.370

-Evaluations to Determine Ability to "Aid and Assist"
+Evaluations to determine ability to “aid and assist”

 The evaluator may determine:

-- Initiates civil commitment proceedings.
+- Initiate civil commitment proceedings.

-Length of Stay
+Length of stay

-The hospital may keep patients who are under an "aid and assist" order for:
+The hospital may keep patients who are under an aid and assist order for:

 - Up to three years; or

 - The period of time equal to the maximum sentence the court could have imposed if the defendant had been convicted, whichever is shorter.